MatterMiners/cobald/docs/index.rst

 The major goal of ``cobald`` is to explicitly reflect our two main conclusions from past research:

     1. It is futile to categorize resources by their nature.
-The only feasible information is what is useful.
+The only feasible information is actual usage.
     2. It is futile to predict future usage and requirements.
 The only reliable information is what happens now.

 About
 =====